 - What goal are you working on now?
 Even if they don’t have elaborate annual goal planning sessions, everyone has a goal.
 This open-ended question gives you conversation partner considerable flexibility in how they answer, which makes it an easy one to ask.

 - What scares you about the future?
 Everyone has fears, and this is an interesting way to narrow the question down and find some common ground.
+You may also determine what kind of person you are talking to.

 - When was the last time you cried?
 Doubtless, this is a very personal question and choosing the right time to ask it can be tough.
 However, it does strike right at the heart of the other person’s deepest pain or frustration.